 All reserve materials are kept behind the circulation services desk.
-Each reserve item has a reserve code chosen by the instructor, which specifies the length of time it can be borrowed, and whether it can be used outside the library.
-The following are examples of reserve codes.
+Each reserve item has a reserve period chosen by the instructor, which specifies the length of time it can be borrowed, and whether it can be used outside the library.
+The following are the available reserve periods.

 - 3-hour / in-library use only: Reserve items are checked out for use in the library in three hour time intervals.
 Materials are not allowed to leave the library.